xforcehacker/NJCU_Linux_Class/Week10/Homework.md

 # Awk ( And maybe bash ) homework

 ## Problem 1
-In class we approximated the integral of a function (the area under the curve) using the right endpoint rule.
+In class we approximated the integral of a function (the area under the curve) using an endpoint rule.
 See the example presented in class and the associated notes.
-For homework, write an awk program that uses the left endpoint rule to integrate the function
+For homework, write two awk programs that use the left and right endpoint rules to integrate the function

 y = x^3 + 2.6*x - 11.7 on the domain [0,10]

 Supply the function with an increasing number of datapoints as we did in class and show that the approximation converges to the real value of the area of the curve.
+Demonstrate that the two programs converge to the same value.
+And it has to be the correct value.

 ## Problem 2
 Write a command line program that takes a list of space-delimited argument and behaves as follows: